fgsahoward/fgsahoward.github.io/_posts/2016-11-18-Modern-Buffer-Overflows-Part3.md

 In Linux, every file as well as every memory region of a program has file permissions.
 The most common of the permissions determine whether a read, write, or execute operation is permitted on the file or memory region.
-In modern applications under normal circumstances any particular memory region is mapped either read/execute or read/write, but never all three.
+In modern applications, under normal circumstances, any particular memory region is mapped either read/execute or read/write, but never all three.
 In Part I the vulnerable application that was exploited in Part II was compiled with the `-z execstack` flag.
-This enables the execute permission on the memory region mapped to the stack, and because it is the stack (a data storage area) it is already marked read/write.
+This enables the execute permission on the memory region mapped to the stack, and, because it is the stack (a data storage area), it is already marked read/write.

 The no-execute bit (NX Bit) is a reference to the executable permission being